GeoffA12/supply-back-end/README.md

 [![Generic badge](https://img.shields.io/badge/code_style-SWETeam22-teal.svg)](https://github.com/komoto415/COSC3339/blob/master/Trying%20Markdown/StyleAndDirectoryGuide.md)

 ## What to Expect ##
 This repository will compose of mostly unique backend components to our supply side clients.
-This such as our vehicl and vehicle request APIs, fleet monitoring and fleet manager interactions
+This such as our vehicle and vehicle request APIs, fleet monitoring and fleet manager interactions

 ## Feature Set ##